-A. Owner will not install any products as part of this contract.
+A. Owner will install specified products as part of this contract.
 Contractor to be responsible to coordinate with owner when furniture needs to be relocated to allow for construction activities.
-Contractor to include all labor to assist owner in relocation of furniture at all work areas.
+Contractor to include all labor to assist owner in relocation and installation of furniture and equipment at all work areas.